Nizam al-Mulk: Death

 Nizam al-Mulk was assassinated en route from Isfahan to Baghdad on 10 Ramadan 485 A.H.
 (14 October 1092) The mainstream literature says he was stabbed by the dagger of a member of the Assassins, sent by the notorious Hassan-i Sabbah near Nahavand, as he was being carried on his litter.
 The killer approached him disguised as a Sufi.

-This account is particularly interesting in light of a possibly apocryphal story that first appeared in English in the introduction to Edward Fitzgerald's translation of the Rubaiyat of Omar Khayyam.
+This account is particularly interesting in light of a possibly apocryphal story of the "Three Schoolfellows" that first appeared in English in the introduction to Edward Fitzgerald's translation of the Rubaiyat of Omar Khayyam.
 In this story a pact is formed between a young Nizam al-Mulk (at that time known as Abdul Khassem) and his two friends, Omar Khayyam and Hassan-i-Sabbah.
 Their agreement stated that if one should rise to prominence, that they would help the other two to do likewise.
 Nizam al-Mulk was the first to do this when he was appointed vizier to the sultan Alp Arslan.
 To fulfill the pact he offered both friends positions of rank within the court.
 Omar refused the offer, asking instead to be given the means to continue his studies indefinitely.
 This Nizam did, as well as building him an observatory.
 Although Hassan, unlike Omar, decided to accept the appointment offered to him, he was forced to flee after plotting to depose Nizam as vizier.
 Subsequently, Hassan came upon and conquered the fortress of Alamut, from where he established the Assassins.
 According to Bernard Lewis, this tale is unlikely to be true because Hassan-i Sabbah died in 1124, and Omar Khayyam in 1123 at the earliest.
 Since Nizam al-Mulk was born in 1020 at the latest, the three were not of similar ages and were probably not students together.